Management of international workforce mobility, business immigration, and secondment of foreign employees in France, available in French and English.

 Secondment of workers and intra-group mobility

-- Intra-group mobility (ICT) for senior management, high-level expertise, or internships
+- Intra-group mobility (ICT), for carrying out a senior management role, providing high-level expertise, or completing an internship

 Obtaining work authorizations

-We assist in securing work permits for your foreign and seconded employees, ensuring your company’s compliance with French regulations.
+- Support in obtaining work permits for your foreign and posted employees, to ensure your company’s compliance with French regulations.

 Obtaining residence permits, managing renewals, and status changes